The Ultimate Home Electrification Guide

 While much of the attention in the automotive world is focused on electric vehicles, there is still one issue standing in the way of full-scale adoption, and that is range anxiety.
 That’s the fear that many drivers still have that they will run out of charge and not be able to find a charging station.

 The answer to this dilemma lies in the plug-in hybrid, a car that runs the vast majority of its journeys, from quick errands to a short commute, on electric power, but switches seamlessly over to gasoline power on longer trips as needed.
-They’re a hugely important part of the automotive mix, particularly for single-car families, for whom the switch to full-electric feel too risky right now.
+They’re a hugely important part of the automotive mix, particularly for single-car families, for whom the switch to full-electric feels too risky right now.

 Quasar 2 - Brand